Displaying Derived Part References in SOLIDWORKS PDM

 Derived Part in SOLIDWORKS PDM BOM

-With ‘Include derived part references‘ checked, the Derived Part References will display in the Computed BOM:
+With ‘Include derived part references‘ checked, the derived part references will display in the Computed BOM:

 Derived Part in Contains and Where Used Tabs